Wild Yam Benefits, Uses, Supplements, Dosage and Side Effects - Dr. Axe

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-For centuries, Native Americans and early Americans have used wild yam, or Dioscorea villosa, for possible benefits ranging from estrogen therapy and natural progesterone to treating diverticulosis, gallbladder pain, rheumatoid arthritis, as well as offering increased energy.
+For centuries, Native Americans and early Americans have used wild yam, or Dioscorea villosa, for a range of possible health benefits.

-The parts used are the dried roots or rhizome.
-The roots of the wild yam contain diosgenin, a plant-based estrogen the can convert into the hormone known as progesterone.
+The medicinal benefits lie in the dried roots or rhizome.
+The roots of the wild yam contain diosgenin, a plant-based estrogen that can convert into the hormone known as progesterone.

 What’s important to note is that our bodies do not convert the chemical into the estrogen hormone — that must be done in a laboratory.
-Regardless, this makes it a phytoestrgoen food, meaning it comes from plants that could produce estrogen therapy and menopausal relief.
+Regardless, this makes it a phytoestrogen food, meaning it comes from plants that could potentially produce estrogen therapy and menopausal relief.

-The U.S. National Library of Medicine suggests that wild yam may help regulate blood sugar.
+The U.S. National Library of Medicine has noted that wild yam may help regulate blood sugar.
 This is believed to be due to a substance called dioscoretine and has shown positive results in studies.

 Research from the Phytotherapy Research Laboratory at the University of Nigeria found that blood sugar was lowered in diabetic rabbits when administered dioscoretine that was extracted from tubers.